juvion/AmberFF_tRNA/README.md

 # AmberFF_tRNA
-**Amber force field parameters (based on ff99) for tRNAs**
+**Amber force field parameters (based on ff99) for tRNAs, which were derived and applied in a tRNA MD simulaiton study, the work was [published](http://pubs.acs.org/doi/abs/10.1021/ct500107y) in JCTC 2014**

 *Updated by Xiaoju Zhang 8/5/2014*

 These force field library files are generated for 14 modified residues that appear in yeast tRNA-Asp, tRNA-Phe, and tRNA-iMet, and they are: m1A, t6A, Ar(p), Cm, m5C, m7G, m22G, Gm, m1G, m2G, yW, m5U, D, Ψ, and three terminal 5’ phosphorylated residues: 5’ phosphate adenosine, 5’ phosphate guanosine, and 5’ phosphate uridine.

 The charges for the modified residues were derived from the RESP fitting procedure.
 The parameters were derived from AMBER parm99.dat and gaff.dat.
-Some parameters that were not found in parm99.dat and gaff.dat were adapted from Tim Meyer and David Case's [tRNAPhe force field library file][1].
+Some parameters that were not found in parm99.dat and gaff.dat were adapted from Tim Meyer and David Case's [tRNAPhe force field library file](http://www.pharmacy.manchester.ac.uk/bryce/amber).

 **These parameters are suitable for the usage with the parm99 force field.
 So modify trna2.0.frcmod to other force fields if it is needed.**